Medically reviewed by Drugs.com. Last updated on May 1, 2020.

-Doxycycline hyclate delayed-release tablets USP, 75 mg are off-white oval scored tablets containing yellow pellets and debossed with "F" bisected with "91" on one side and plain on the other side.
-Each tablet contains specially coated pellets of doxycycline hyclate equivalent to 75 mg of doxycycline.
+Doxycycline hyclate delayed-release tablets USP, 50 mg are yellow, oval tablets debossed with “T 0” on one side and plain on the other side.
+Each tablet contains specially coated yellow to brown pellets of doxycycline hyclate, USP equivalent to 50 mg of doxycycline.

 The drug is contraindicated in persons who have shown hypersensitivity to any of the tetracyclines.